 Texas’s LLC law says that the charging order is the only legal procedure that personal creditors of Texas LLC members can use to get at an owner’s LLC interest.
 Thus, unlike some other states, Texas does not permit an LLC owner’s personal creditors to foreclose on the owner’s LLC financial interest or get a court to order the LLC dissolved and its assets sold.
 This makes Texas a more friendly state for people who want to form LLCs to protect their assets from personal creditors.

 What About Single-Member LLCs?

-To obtain the fullest limited liability possible in all states and in the event of bankruptcy, a Texas LLC should have at least two members.
-The second member can be a spouse or relative if that person is treated as a legitimate co-owner of the LLC.
+If you are concerned about liability protection from personal creditors, you should consider forming an LLC with more than one member.
+The second member must be a legitimate co-owner of the LLC.
 If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.

 For more information on LLCs and the limited liability protections they offer, see Limited Liability Protection and LLCs: A 50-State Guide.